davidkaplan/blooms/README.md

 ```

-* In Maya, you can now create a shelf button to run the script:
+* In Maya, you can now create a shelf button to run the script (or just run it in the script editor):

 ```
     import blooms.hemisphere